Raspberry Vinaigrette Dressing Recipe with Fresh Raspberries

 This is a Sponsored post written by me on behalf of Pompeian.
 All opinions are 100% mine.

 Vinegar — nearly crucial to every good salad dressing, right?
 And red wine vinegar is no exception, so when Pompeian Red Wine Vinegar challenged me to create a salad dressing to celebrate National Vinegar Month and National Salad Month I headed straight to the kitchen.

-This dressing works well on a salad with fresh berries, some grilled chicken, and candied almonds.
+This dressing works well on a salad with fresh berries, grilled chicken, and candied almonds.

 How to Store This Raspberry Vinaigrette:

-I keep mine in a jar in the fridge so it is ready whenever the craving for a salad strikes.
-All I have to do is shakeshakeshake and pour.
-I just wish those ol’ salad cravings happened more often than a craving for brownies and popcorn…but it doesn’t.
+Raspberry vinaigrette keeps well in a jar in the fridge, ready whenever the craving for a salad strikes.
+All you have to do is shake-shake-shake and pour.
+I just wish those ol’ salad cravings happened more often than a craving for brownies and popcorn!
 But I never ever regret eating a salad, especially topped with a fresh, homemade dressing like this one.

 How long does this Raspberry Vinaigrette last?

 If you store this in a covered container in the fridge, it will keep for 3-4 days.